nielstron/fifled/README.md

-# Fast Image Flow based Labeling
+# Fast Image Flow based Label Editor

 A tool to create bounding boxes and labels for moving objects in mostly static videos.